DEFRA/epr-regulator-service/README.md

 Passed!  - Failed:     0, Passed:    51, Skipped:     0, Total:    51, Duration: 800 ms - EPR.RegulatorService.Frontend.UnitTests.dll (net6.0)
 ```

-## TODO

-TODO: Guide users through getting your code up and running on their own system.
-In this section you can talk about:
-1. Latest releases
-2. API references

 ## Contributing to this project
 Please read the [contribution guidelines](CONTRIBUTING.md) before submitting a pull request.